-Compare Border Bank savings accounts and enjoy a higher rate
+Compare Border Bank savings accounts

 With their new partnership, Border Bank is able to provide members with financial services that are competitive with Australia’s Big Four.

 We’re committed to our readers and editorial independence.
 We don’t compare all products in the market and may receive compensation when we refer you to our partners, but this does not influence our opinions or reviews.
 Learn more about Finder .

 Servicing the wider Department of Home Affairs community, Border Bank is a division of Police Bank, providing a wide range of affordable services and products to their members.
 Fully backed by the Australian Government Guarantee, you can bank with confidence through this member owned financial institution.

 Border Bank was formerly named Customs Bank.
 On 31 October 2018 the bank changed to its current name and logo.
 This rebranding does not affect any of the bank's products.